 For cooling, embedding simple fans or chiller systems in datacenter aisles are the most common techniques nowadays.
 Fans use fixed power all the time, while the power consumption in chillers is tightly coupled to the aisle temperature, since chiller systems adjust temperature to predefined values.
 Doyle, et al. [4] analyzed the power drawn for different cooling techniques.
-The energy overhead of all the non-IT devices such as cooling, lighting, etc. is typically modeled as the $\frac{(PUE-1)}{U}$ coefficient of the overall power of the resource [3, 15], where U represents the utilization of the resource.
+The energy overhead of all the non-IT devices such as cooling, lighting, etc. is typically modeled as the $\frac{(PUE-1)}{U}$ coefficient of the overall power of the resource [3], [15], where U represents the utilization of the resource.

 In communication within a datacenter, switches and communication links that connect the hosts are the major power consumption sources.
 Moreover, the network topology impacts the power usage profile.
-Predominant network topologies for intra-datacenter communication are switched fabric and fat-tree.
-Here we study the power consumption of fat-tree topology.
-We assume a l level fat-tree in which hosts are in the leaves and are connected to an edge switch as their predecessor via Gigabit Ethernet links.
-The edge switches are connected via an aggregate switch; this process proceeds in two or more levels to create the root of the tree as shown in Fig. 2.
+Here we study the power consumption of a hierarchical topology, which is easily scalable.
+We assume a l level tree in which hosts are in the leaves and are connected to an edge switch as their predecessor via Gigabit Ethernet links.
+The edge switches are connected via an aggregate switch; this process proceeds in two or more levels to create the root of the tree as shown in Figure 2.